Round 2 applications

 - achieved a degree of critical success, OR

-- delivered a successful project with a school or kura, OR
+- previously delivered a successful project with a school or kura, OR

 - undergone specialised training or have significant practical experience.

 Note that all professional artists and creative practitioners who participate in Creatives in Schools must undergo a Police Vetting Check .
 The school or kura you are working with will organise the check as part of the application process and ensure your police vetting is completed before the project commences.
-If you do not ‘pass’ the vetting, your profile will be removed from Arts Online and you won't be able to participate in that project.
+If you do not ‘pass’ the vetting, your profile will be removed from the Arts Online website (If you have one there) and you won't be able to participate in that project.

 For further information, contact CreativesinSchools@education.govt.nz